 I was in Bratislava, Slovakia for Doug and Jana's wedding, but this doesn't include the wedding itself.
 That was filmed by a professional.
 This video is so badly-done it's almost funny.

-There's also some footage on here from Budapest ... read more
+There's also some footage on here from Budapest, Prague and ... read more

 ( life / travel ) Roving reporter returns from East